Habanero Salsa is a fresh spicy salsa recipe made with tomatoes, onions and habanero peppers. Perfect alongside homemade tortilla chips!

 It is full of fresh tomatoes, cilantro, onions and garlic.
 All you need is perfectly salted tortilla chips and you’ll have one of the ultimate summer time snacks.

 There has been a long standing salsa feud in my house.
-Ryan loves the fresh salsa that you buy in the refrigerated section.
+My husband loves the fresh salsa that you buy in the refrigerated section.
 While I think it tastes pretty good, I have yet to find one that has the heat that I want.
-As a result, I always buy a jar of habanero salsa.
+As a result, I always buy a jar of habanero salsa (Mrs. Renfro’s religiously).
 It has that spiciness that I am looking for, but lacks the freshness my husband craves.